Dimosthenis/fancybox-fullscreen/README.md

 fancyBox 2 with Fullscreen
 ========

-We had the feeling fancyBox has to support the new "fullscreen" mode enabled in recent browsers (Chrome, Safari and Firefox).
+We had the feeling fancyBox has to support the new "fullscreen" mode enabled in some recent browsers.
 That's why we made it!

-Please note that the developement is in early stage, please consider this as a BETA test.
+Please note that the development is in early stage, you may consider this as very BETA code.

 More information on fancyBox 2: http://www.fancyapps.com/fancybox/